badalmer/Seshat/README.md

 # Seshat
 I take notes using vimwiki and created this script to open any of my notes quickly no mater what folder I was in on my terminal

-When I wanted to look at one of my notes previously, I had to open vim => open my wiki file => look for the note I wanted => open it, then I could read it.
+When I wanted to look at one of my notes previously, I had to *open vim => open my wiki file => look for the note I wanted => open it*, then I could read it.
 This weekend I thought, wouldn't it be great if a tiny mouse named after the Egyptian goddess of libraries would simply fetch me exactly the note I wanted?
 So I made Seshat :)